Skip to main content

 The distinction between a window product's performance rating and its installed performance is significant: a unit rated to NAFS Performance Class R (Residential) at a design pressure of 15 psf can fail to meet that performance if the rough opening is not properly prepared or the flashing is installed incorrectly.
 Product certification and installation quality are evaluated separately during inspections.

-For the broader context of this sector within home improvement services, the home improvement directory purpose and scope page describes how this installation category relates to adjacent trades.
+For the broader context of this sector within home improvement services, the home improvement provider network purpose and scope page describes how this installation category relates to adjacent trades.

 References